Matt Haig: Personal life

 Haig identifies as an atheist.
 He has said that books are his one true faith, and the library is his church.

-Some of Haig's work—especially part of the non-fiction books—is inspired by the mental breakdown he suffered from when he was 24 years old.
+Some of Haig's work — especially part of the non-fiction books — is inspired by the mental breakdown he suffered from when he was 24 years old.
 He still occasionally suffers from anxiety.
+He has been diagnosed with attention deficit hyperactivity disorder (ADHD) and autism.